lowlydba/RG35XXPs/README.md

 ### Other

 * [balena-cli][balena-cli] (command line version of balenaEtcher) installed and added to PATH
-* 7Zip - Specifically the cli, which should be part of the default installation
+* [7Zip][7zip] - Specifically the cli, which should be part of the default installation

 ## Contributing

 Contributions are welcome!
 Please adhere to the linting rules and try to follow existing style.

+## Limitations

+Right now re/sizing FAT32 volumes on Windows > 32GB isn't doable without third party tools.
+I haven't been able to find a reliable CLI tool to do this, but please open an enhancement request if you know of one.

+In the mean time, you can add a 👍🏻 emoji to the [request][balena-request] to include this capability as a feature in balena-cli.

 ## Roadmap